|

 Causes Fibromyalgia?

-about causes or triggers of the disorder.
-Some scientists
+several theories about causes or triggers of the disorder.

-trauma.
-This injury may affect the central nervous system.
+an injury or trauma.
+This injury may affect the central

-Fibromyalgia may be associated with changes in muscle
+nervous system.
+Fibromyalgia may be associated with changes

-metabolism, such as decreased blood flow, causing fatigue
+in muscle metabolism, such as decreased blood flow, causing

-and decreased strength.
-Others believe the syndrome may be
+fatigue and decreased strength.
+Others believe the syndrome

 susceptible people, but no such agent has been identified.